TheJustRusik/search-engine/README.md

     > git clone "https://github.com/TheJustRusik/search-engine"
 3. Go to search-engine dir:
     > cd search-engine
-4. Create build dir:
+4. Generate CMake cache and files:
-    > mkdir build
+    > cmake -S . -B build
-5. Run this command:
+5. Build:
-    > cmake ..
+    > cmake --build build
-6. Run this command:
-    > make

 In build folder you will have SearchEngine application.
-After that, take the .files folder and conf.json from the examples folder (you can also take requests.json) and put them next to the SearchEngine application.
+After that, take the conf.json from the examples folder (you can also take requests.json) and put them next to the SearchEngine application.
 Set up conf.json, and you can start using the search engine!